harshgadodia/harshgadodia/blog/_posts/2020-06-03-Reflections-on-1-Year-of-Software-Engineering.md

 3 June 2020

 Today marks a year of working full-time as a software engineer.
-With the caveat that I'm not an excellent engineer myself, here are some reflections of the past year, presented as advice to myself if I could time travel to one year ago.
+With the caveat that I'm not an excellent engineer myself yet, here are some reflections of the past year, presented as advice to myself if I could time travel to one year ago.

-1. Software Engineering is hard.
+1. Software Engineering is hard
    Don't be fooled by people around you who claim to just get it, they've put in their due diligence.
 It's normal to experience many moments of helplessness at the start, but I think that with experience and expertise, these moments will start to get rarer.
 You will feel yourself not just getting better at solving problems you've seen before, but also at those you haven't.
 This is because as a software engineer whose job is to solve complex problems, you're not just learning - you're also learning to learn.
 The world of technology is a fast-paced and constantly evolving one.
 The learning can never stop, and you need to accept that.
 Frameworks, libraries, languages, tools, methodologies, technologies will necessarily change faster than you can keep up unless you try.

-2. Ask for advice.
+2. Ask for advice
    Talk to senior engineers.
 Talk to engineers you respect.
 Watch how they work.
 Asking for advice is not just a great way to learn things the easier way, but also gets senior engineers invested in your growth.
 Do note though that if you're always asking someone for advice and never doing the things they say, you're doing one of three things: asking the wrong person for advice, lacking the discipline to follow through, or just a jerk.

 3. 2 categories of problems